bitovi/academy/src/advanced-typescript/03-mapped-types/03-mapped-types.md

 This extends to any required property added to the type as well.

-> **Note:** required propteries have acces to all the syntaxes you are familiar with when defining object types with type and interface.
+> **Note:** required propteries have access to all the syntaxes you are familiar with when defining object types with type and interface.

 Sticking with our `PokemonNameList` example type, although it looks like an array and even uses the array syntax, it doesn’t have some of the more fundamental properties of an array, like `.length`.